 Notable VPN protocols of the late 2010s

-With everyday life moving drastically to the online realm, securing it became the main concern for the tech industry.
+With everyday life having moved significantly to the online realm, securing it became the main concern for the tech industry.

 The demand for VPNs skyrocketed once businesses shifted to remote work models and more employees needed to access remote networks.
 However, many VPN providers were not ready for the excessively high volume of users connecting to their servers simultaneously.
 They had to work fast to find solutions to scale VPN services and enhance them to handle increased loads.

-Life moving online has also offered more possibilities for hackers to steal sensitive data and corrupt work-related operations.
+Life moving online also offered more opportunities for hackers to steal sensitive data and corrupt work-related operations.
 The stakes were the highest they have ever been, and the number of cybercrimes skyrocketed.

-VPN providers introduced multi-factor authentication (MFA) to tackle the increased risk of unauthorized access.
-The growing number of cyberattacks have encouraged them to integrate various malware protection features into the VPN services.
+VPN providers introduced multi-factor authentication (MFA) to tackle the increased risk of unauthorized access to sensitive data.
+The growing number of cyberattacks has encouraged them to integrate various malware protection features into the VPN services.
 Many VPN providers have also expanded their base of VPN servers to satisfy the increased demand and have started to develop new protocols for higher-end encryption.

 VPNs: Epilogue

-Though life after COVID-19 has slowly returned to normal, the importance of our online security and well-being hasn’t diminished in any way.
-The future of the VPN industry looks bright, with continuous development of new security features and increased global outreach.
+Though life after the height of the Covid-19 pandemic has slowly returned to normal, the importance of our online security and well-being hasn’t diminished in any way.
+With the continuous development of new security features and increased global outreach, the VPN industry is poised for growth.

 What’s in store for VPNs?